27 Mar How to deal with fear and anxiety?

 This Psalm was written during the reign of King Jehoshaphat when Israel’s enemies, Moab, Ammon, and Edom came against Israel.
 God arose as their strength and help with supernatural intervention in a time of deep trouble and distress (2 Chronicles 20:1-30).
 This psalm encourages us to hope and trust in God in the darkest of days, and to take comfort in God when things look very black and threatening.

-Three suggestions I would make to help us deal with fear and anxiety during this season:
+Three suggestions I would make to help us know how to deal with fear and anxiety during this season:

 “Be still and know that I am God.”
 (Psalm 46:10)

 These words have kept me going this past week.
 I must admit the last week has been a massive challenge!

 Pastoring a church (and a nursery) in a pandemic was something they never trained us for at Bible college!
 Completely new territory!